bjaan/easy-batch-process/README.md

 ## Introduction ##

-Run a command against a set of files filter by type, which are searched recursively in a folder of your choice.
+Run a command against a set of files filtered by type, which are searched recursively in a folder of your choice.

-It calculates the relative output folder path and the output file folder is automatically created.
+It determines the relative output folder path which is automatically created, and allows you to customize the command for each file.

 Example: re-encode a folder of Matroska video files for all seasons of the fictional The Night Warriors show into HEVC using FFMPEG: